ivanomatteo/laravel-db-mutex/README.md

 $m->usingDbMutex(function(){
     // in this case we will use also an optimistic lock mechanism
-    // we can provide the previous value of counter (more reliable) or updated_at or both
+    // we can provide the previous value of counter
-    // and if these values do not match the currents, an 412 http error will be returned },
+    // and if the values do not match the current, a 412 http error will be returned },
-    [
-        'counter'=>10,
-        'updated_at' => '2020-01-01 00:00:00'
-    ]
+    10 // $optLockCounter
 );

 // there is also the  withDbMutex scope